 There most definitely is something satisfying about such clear success and such instant gratification.
 And emboldening… Given the relative ease which he or she cultivated other macroalgae species, an aquarist could feel justifiably confident in trying newer, more exotic types.

 “Exotic?”
 Really?
-Seaweed?
+Macroalgae?
 Absolutely.
 It’s really about their desirability and their supply.
 As it is, many are in very low supply.
 This is for two reasons.
 First, growers tend to focus on the made-for-the-fuge “nutrient sponge” types because hey, that’s where the strongest demand has been.
 But another reason that ornamentals often get overlooked by producers is because they tend to be a little more difficult to grow and/or grow at considerably slower rates.

 But we like pretty stuff, do we not?
 That is certainly so with aquarists.
 And, over time, demand for truly ornamental macroalgae has risen considerably.
 This has occurred along with an overall growing interest in marine botany.
 The result is the emergence of premium specimens in boutique stores.
 Now, curiously, very small pieces of select macro species are sometimes offered much like coral frags, meticulously mounted on plugs!
 And indeed, offered at select prices.